fsuire/yield-di/README.md

 ## yield-di

-a simple node.js di, using generators
+a simple node.js DI that uses generators

 ## Exemple